uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 This part describes different expectations/features to implement in order to execute certain operation in your Ansible infrastructure.

-#### Run playbooks in an Ansible controller node
+#### Run playbooks in an Ansible control node node
-Each Ansible controller node contains an Ansible inventory together with all different playbooks and files used together with the playbooks.
+Each Ansible control node node contains an Ansible inventory together with all different playbooks and files used together with the playbooks.
 The targets for the different tasks of a playbook are defined inside the playbook yaml file itself and not externally like Salt does for the states.

 This is an example of Ansible playbook: